-The school identifies all children with medical conditions
+1. The school identifies all children with medical conditions

-- The school asks parents/carers if their child has any physical or mental health condition on the medical questionnaire as part of the enrolment process (Appendix 2), and annually thereafter.
-The school asks for explicit consent to share this information with relevant school staff and healthcare professionals. - The school follows the procedure detailed in Appendix 3 to ensure that every student with an ongoing medical condition has an individual healthcare plan in place before they start school (see section 3).
-Any exception to the requirement to have an individual healthcare plan in place before the child starts school will be at the discretion of the school. - Parents/carers are responsible for informing the school of any new diagnosis, or changes to their child's medical condition, as soon as possible.
+- 1.1.
+The school asks parents/carers if their child has any physical or mental health condition on the Applica online admissions form as part of the enrolment process (Appendix 2), and annually thereafter.
+The school asks for explicit consent to share this information with relevant school staff and healthcare professionals. - 1.2.
+The school follows the procedure detailed in Appendix 3 to ensure that every student who parents/carers advise has an ongoing medical condition has an individual healthcare plan in place before they start school (see section 3).
+Any exception to the requirement to have an individual healthcare plan in place before the child starts school will be at the discretion of the school. - 1.3.
+Parents/carers are responsible for informing the school of any new diagnosis, or changes to their child's medical condition, as soon as possible.
 It is the school's responsibility to act on this information.

-The school keeps a record of all students with medical conditions
+2. The school keeps a record of all students with medical conditions

-- The school keeps a register of students with medical conditions to identify and safeguard these students.
-This register is held in a central, secure location (welfare office) with access by staff as appropriate, and includes the child's individual healthcare plan. - The school ensures that the student's confidentiality is protected in line with the General Data Protection Regulation (GDPR), and will only share this information with relevant members of staff and healthcare professionals as appropriate.
+- 2.1.
+The school keeps a register of students with medical conditions to identify and safeguard these students.
+This register is held in a central, secure online location with access by staff as appropriate, and includes the child's individual healthcare plan. - 2.2.
+The school ensures that the student's confidentiality is protected in line with the General Data Protection Regulation (GDPR), and will only share this information with relevant members of staff and healthcare professionals as appropriate.

-All children with a medical condition have an individual healthcare plan
+$oldsymbol{3.}$ All children with a medical condition have an individual healthcare plan